n-riesco/ijavascript/README.md

 ### `ijsinstall`: IJavascript kernel spec installer

-'ijsinstall` registers the IJavascript kernel with Jupyter, so that other tools (e.g. the Jupyter notebook) can invoke it.
+`ijsinstall` registers the IJavascript kernel with Jupyter, so that other tools (e.g. the Jupyter notebook) can invoke it.
 The following command flags are
 recognised: